briansunter/graph/logseq/pages/AI Learning Resources.md

 		- T5 + BERT Models
 - # Deeplearning.io Tensorflow Data and Deployment Course
 	- [Course Link](https://www.deeplearning.ai/courses/tensorflow-data-and-deployment-specialization/)
 	- Learn how to get your machine learning models into the hands of real people on all kinds of devices.
 Start by understanding how to train and run machine learning models in browsers and in mobile applications.
 Learn how to leverage built-in datasets with just a few lines of code, learn about data pipelines with TensorFlow data services, use APIs to control data splitting, process all types of unstructured data and retrain deployed models with user data while maintaining data privacy.
-Apply
 	- Time: 4 months (3 hours/week)
 	- ## Topics
 		- Tensorflow